1komaljadhav/GenAi_practicals-/README.md

 🌟 Generative AI  Assignment Repository
 This repository includes a collection of hands-on assignments focused on Generative AI, Prompt Engineering, Multimodal Systems, and Creative AI Applications.
-These projects aim to explore the capabilities of foundational and pre-trained models like GPT, Stable Diffusion, DALL·E, CLIP, and Tacotron in tasks ranging from text generation to image synthesis and speech generation.

 📌 List of Assignments
 1️⃣ Probabilistic Text Generator using Markov Chains